Artificial Intelligence (AI)

 CPME Secretariat: Ms Sara RODA

-CPME welcomes the AI risk-based approach, the creation of the European Artificial Board, the development of the EU database for high-risk AI and the proposed risk management system.
+CPME welcomes the AIA risk-based approach, the development of the EU database for high-risk AI and the proposed risk management system.
 The list of stand-alone high-risk AI of Annex III should still include the use of AI for assessing medical treatments and for health research.
 Certain systems cannot be deployed without clear validation as there can be misuse leading to discrimination and harm.
 Having AI external auditors should be considered an ‘appropriate practice’ and the information given to users should be clear and understandable for non IT-specialists.
 An independent authority or third party should have access to the algorithm in case of complaints or questions, taking due account for commercial secrecy.
 Human oversight should be of high quality and appropriately resourced.
 Medical obligations need to be supervised by medical regulators to guarantee the quality of healthcare.
 The CE marking should only be given to those AI systems that comply with EU law, including the General Data Protection Regulation.
 The possibility of exercising data subject rights must be provided in the AI system from the very beginning.